Learning to breathe and listen to the body are key to practice correctly this sport

 Running in a smooth and unhurried manner allows the secretion of endorphins that help defuse tensions and prevent the emergence of depression and anxiety that sedentary people or high workload people may experience.
 For some, this sporting practice resembles a meditative state, since at the moment of running, the mind frees itself of the thoughts and concentrates in observing the present and the corporal activity of the moment.

-Despite the many benefits, jogging may become difficult to turn into a healthy habit practice.
+Despite the many benefits, jogging may become difficult to turn IGNORE INTO a healthy habit practice.
 As in most sports, certain tactics and incentives are required, not only to carry out physical activity correctly, but to avoid it becoming an impulsive passenger attempted to lead a healthier life.

 This is how several experts and coaches advise to follow a series of steps that allow beginners or those interested in the subject, to go from running a few strenuous meters per week, to jog several kilometers enjoying in full the experience